 For multiple missing teeth, dental implant services provide significant advantages over traditional removable dentures.
 The dentist will install multiple implant abutments, depending on the needs of the patient.
 Following the implant surgery, the dentist attaches the full set of dentures permanently in place.

 Snap-On Overdentures fit tightly to the implants.
 Their vacuum-assisted housing contributes to their solid functionality.
 They are removable and provide a viable alternative for denture wearers.

 2. Fixed Hybrid or All-On-Four®

-This is an implant retained full upper/lower denture, which attaches permanently to the implants.
+This is an implant-retained full upper/lower denture, which attaches permanently to the implants.
 The dentist uses a precision torque instrument to affix the tooth prosthetic with tiny threaded nuts on the implant screws.
-Fixed Hybrid Dentures are the best options when replacing a full set of teeth.
-They typically require between 4 and 6 implants.
+Fixed hybrid dentures are the best option when replacing a full set of teeth.
+They typically require between four and six implants.

 Your Timeline for Dental Implants

 The process begins with a consultation with your dentist.
 To see if you are a good candidate for dental implants, the dentist will use a CBCT scan.
 After the scan, you will receive a dental implant treatment plan, as well as financing and payment options.

 Your next step is surgery.
 The dentist will use sedation surgery where you will probably sleep through the entire process.
 Side effects will be soreness and swelling, which you can easily control with Tylenol or dentist-prescribed pain medications.